European shares stride into May as earnings power gains

 Shares in online food delivery company Ocado jumped up to 8.9 percent.
 Traders cited a report of a delivery tie-up with supermarket M&S. Ocado's shares are among the most-heavily shorted in the UK.

-Swiss materials company OC Oerlikon gained 2.9 percent after it raised its targets for sales and orders for 2017, reporting a strong first quarter.

-Among fallers, Swedish polymer producer Hexpol dropped 7.8 percent after broker Kepler Cheuvreux cut the stock to 'hold' from 'buy', saying that following a recent rally the company's shares now reflected expected growth.
+Among fallers, Swedish polymer producer Hexpol dropped 7.6 percent after broker Kepler Cheuvreux cut the stock to 'hold' from 'buy', saying that after a recent rally the company's shares now reflected expected growth.

-Kepler analysts were still relatively positive on the company, saying strong cash flow and balance sheet leave room for acquisitions to drive growth.

 * Ceiba Energy Services announces improved first quarter 2017 financial and operating results